 A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
 By this all will know that you are My disciples, if you have love for one another.

 If we’ve learned anything from following Jesus, it’s to open our hearts to different kinds of people and to show His love to all of them.
 That includes the deaf.
 And this week’s celebration of deaf culture is the perfect time to give it a go.

-Don’t worry, it’s not hard to follow this command from Jesus.
+Don’t worry, even as part of the hearing community, it’s not hard to follow this command from Jesus.
 And it’s even okay if you don’t know sign language.
 You can still talk to someone who is deaf in other ways.
 Most can read lips, but if they can’t, all you need to do is pull out your phone and use the text function.
 Super simple. 😊

 Remember, it’s about showing the love of Jesus to someone who needs Him in their life.
 So, when all else fails, a big smile and a little kindness go a long way!